Special Collections and Preservation Division

 As the work of Olivet expanded, Barr became not only pastor of the congregation but Superintendent of Olivet Institute and its wide array of social programs.
 He retired in 1937 but remained active in the Olivet work in an emeritus capacity, performing his last marriage seven weeks before his death, and conducting his last funeral only ten days before he died.
 Barr was twice married, first to Minnie Dearstyne Goodman of Lincoln, Nebraska, on December 20, 1894.
 To them were born five children: Dorothy (born 1896, later Mrs. Royal Agne and the mother of three daughters); Barbara (1898-1900) Norman B., Jr. (who married but remained childless); Marjorie (1907-1986, unmarried); and Edward Lawrence (born 1909, married with one daughter).
 Minnie Goodman Barr died April 14, 1909, in complications of childbirth.
 Her infant son, Edward, was reared by his grandparents and did not live with his father until a teenager.

 The origin of Olivet Institute was as a Sunday School Mission established in 1888 by students at McCormick Theological Seminary.
-The neighborhood, on the near north side, was comprised of a heavily immigrant population (originally German, Irish and Swedish, but after 1900 increasingly Italian, Hungarian, and Rumanian) where illiteracy and inability to speak English were high.
-The neighborhood’s nickname of "Little Hell" is perhaps self-explanatory.
+The neighborhood, on the near north side, was comprised of a heavily immigrant population (originally German, Irish and Swedish, but after 1900 increasingly Italian, Hungarian, and Romanian).
 Two years after its founding Olivet was organized as a congregation of the Presbyterian Church and in 1892 united with another local mission work operated by Central Presbyterian Church.
-In 1893 the ministry was enlarge as the Olivet Social Institute and following year moved to 665 Vedder Street, the property a gift of the Misses Williams of Fourth Presbyterian Church.
+In 1893 the ministry was enlarged as the Olivet Social Institute and following year moved to 665 Vedder Street, the property a gift of the Misses Williams of Fourth Presbyterian Church.

 By the time of incorporation, Olivet had outgrown its original governmental status under the home mission committee of the Chicago Presbytery of the Presbyterian Church.
 Other religious and secular social-service support was sought and with incorporation in 1909, the Institute became controlled by an independent board of directors, although it maintained cordial and financial ties with Presbytery for the next half-century.
 In 1912, Olivet joined a group of Chicago social agencies undertaking financial planning in tandem.